-Stacey Abrams' Speech Ending Her Bid For Georgia Governor Had A Scathing Message
+Stacey Abrams Ended Her Bid For Georgia Governor With This Fired Up Message

 Ten days of post-election drama in Georgia have (kinda) come to an end.
 On Friday, Nov.
 16 Democrat Stacey Abrams acknowledged that she couldn't win the race against Republican Brian Kemp, effectively ending her bid to become the next governor of Georgia.
 However, it wasn't the typical concession speech.
 In fact, she explicitly said her message wasn't one of concession.
 Instead, Stacey Abrams ended her bid for Georgia governor by announcing a new fight.
 So, the battle isn't over just yet.